swadeykgp/SymDNN/README.md

 # SymDNN

-SymDNN is a Python and PyTorch based Deep Neural Network Inference scheme library that provides *defense* against *adversarial attacks* and results in image compression.
+SymDNN is a Python and PyTorch based Deep Neural Network Inference scheme library that provides *defense* against *adversarial attacks* and can be used for image compression.

 <details><summary>Quick Usage Guide</summary><p>